How to live an Intuitive life

 Restrictions

 Knowing which questions to ask is critical.
 There are some things we are not meant to know at this time.
-Fortunately, this is very easy to achieve as well.
+Fortunately, learning this discernment is easier than you might think.

 Detachment